Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Results

-{\bf Tunability and dispersion of the QBIC.} We turn now to the analysis of the tunability of the FP-QBIC.
-We start by using the same properties as before (those of Fig.~\ref{fig:fig2}) of the metasurface, and only vary the gap $g_0$ between the two metasurfaces.
-The results are represented in the 2D plot of Fig.~\ref{fig:fig3}(a), with the $x$ axis representing $g_0$ in mm, while the $y$ axis represents frequency in kHz.
-The highlighted zone shows the variation of $f_0$ as $g_0$ is increased and shows a good agreement with analytical predictions from TCMT.
-Yet, for smaller gaps the QBIC disappears.
-Moreover, the $Q$-factor of the QBIC strongly depends on the gap, and is optimum for $g_0\approx0.8$ mm.
-Hence, we will use $g_0=0.8$ mm for the next experimental validation (next sub-section).
-Next, we analyze the effect on the $Q$-factor of changing the slit width $w_0$ in Fig.~\ref{fig:fig3}(b).
-For small $w_0$ of around 50 $\mu$m, the $Q$-factor is deteriorated.
-An optimum value is again obtained for $w_0=0.11$ mm, of around $10^5$.
-Then, for increasing $w_0$ the $Q$-factor drops again, confirming that the best BIC may be obtained for $w_0\approx0.1 P$, i.e., 10$\%$ of the period of the metasurface.
-The corresponding change of the resonance frequency is also depicted in the inset of Fig.~\ref{fig:fig3}(b) (more details are provided in Supplementary Note 3).
+{\bf Tunability and dispersion of the QBIC}\\ The frequency of the proposed FP-QBIC is tunable.
+Beginning with the same metasurfaces as previously detailed in Fig.~\ref{fig:fig2}(b), we change the gap $g_0$ between the two metasurfaces.
+The transmission data is plotted in Fig.~\ref{fig:fig3}(a), with the $x$-axis representing $g_0$ in mm and the $y$-axis representing frequency in kHz.
+The highlighted zone indicates the dependence of resonance frequency$f_0$ on $g_0$, agreeing well with analytical predictions from TCMT depicted by the white dotted curve in Fig.~\ref{fig:fig3}(a) (additional details are provided in the first sub-section of Supplementary Note 3).
+It is noteworthy that the QBIC disappears for smaller gaps and the $Q$-factor reaches its optimum value for $g_0\approx0.8$ mm.
+Hence, we select $g_0=0.8$ mm for experimental validation detailed in the next sub-section.
+We also analyze the impact on the $Q$-factor of altering the slit width $w_0$ in Fig.~\ref{fig:fig3}(b).
+For small values of $w_0$, such as approximately 50 $\mu$m, the $Q$-factor deteriorates.
+An optimal value is obtained for $w_0=0.11$ mm, at which the $Q$-factor reaches approximately $10^5$.
+As $w_0$ increases, the $Q$-factor drops again, reinforcing that the most favorable BIC configuration corresponds to $w_0\approx0.1 P$, i.e., 10$\%$ of the period of the metasurface.
+The corresponding change of the resonance frequency is also detailed in Fig.~\ref{fig:fig3}(b) (additional details are provided in Supplementary Note 3).